The Damage From Long-term Resentment

 Show of hands - how many of you have ever struggled with or are currently struggling with unresolved resentments?
 Hmm, that's a lot of hands.
 I have my hand up high.
-In fact, the Lord showed me some time ago that I have had a stronghold in this area, a life long pattern (my adult life).
+In fact, the Lord showed me some time ago that I have had a stronghold in this area, a lifelong pattern (my adult life).
 He revealed this to me when I got so miserable it was affecting my whole life; my peace, my sleep, my health, and most importantly, my relationship with God.
 So I cried out to Him to relieve me.
 I was delivered.
-A one ton bolder of resentment, bitterness and unforgiveness that had been shackled to my heart and mind was released and I felt free.
+The shackles of resentment and bitterness when I forgave and were released in forgiveness, and I felt free.
 And now, I have to remember to fill my mind with God's word, to trust His love, and to love Him by wanting His will for my life and doing it.
 Obedience is not a word most people are fond of, but obedience is how we show our love for Him.
 I need to be watchful.
 It would be easy to let my guard down and slip into it again for some newfangled offense.
 I stay on my knees about it.

-Resentment is vile poison that infiltrates and wrecks havoc on the mind, body, and spirit, not to mention the destruction of relationships.
+Resentment is a vile poison that infiltrates and wrecks havoc on the mind, body, and spirit, not to mention the destruction of relationships.
 I chose the definition of resentment above because it is exactly how resentment feels to me.
-Strongly painful, full of bitterness, a heavy weight, and long lasting.
+Strongly painful, full of bitterness, a heavyweight, and long-lasting.
 I would also add tormenting.

 Some elements of resentment would be:

 - Quiet continual seething (until you explode)

 There are many more where those came from.
 The ones I listed feel the truest for me.

 If you are struggling with resentment and unforgiveness it's important to be aware of how it affects your behavior.
 Consider these: